peeringdb/docs/docs/blog/u2f_and_url.md

  ![2FA in settings](images/2fa_in_settings.png)

 What are you waiting for?
 Improve the protection for your organization’s listing in PeeringDB today by enabling 2FA.

-One consequence of this change is that www.peeringdb.com is now the canonical URL for our service.
-This change is not only a factor in introducing support for FIDO U2F hardware tokens.
-It is also a key step in deploying PeeringDB to a CDN and so bringing the service closer to our users.

-Putting PeeringDB onto a CDN is one step on the path to a much more responsive service for users.
-We will also be working to improve the efficiency of page loading.
-We will then use what we learn from changing usage patterns to inform improvements to the visual design next year.

 If you have an idea to improve PeeringDB you can share it on our [low traffic mailing lists](https://docs.peeringdb.com/#mailing-lists) or create an issue directly on [GitHub](https://github.com/peeringdb/peeringdb).
 If you find a data quality issue, please let us know at <support@peeringdb.com>.